-Light pollution (threat to aurora viewing)

-Uncertainty and disruption to travel and workforce caused by COVID-19

-Where We Are (2019 as pre- pandemic baseline) What measurements can we use to track progress?
-Where do we want to be in 5 years?
-2026 Targets (5% growth from 2019) 5,991 Jobs - FNSB residents employed in leisure & hospitality 10% of total workforce in 2019; this sector saw the greatest losses in 2020 6,290 \$70.5 Million Visitor Spending - Hotel/motel annual room receipts Increased 8% from 2016 to 2019, then declined 55% between 2019 and 2020 \$74 Million \$143 Million Wages - Annual wages to FNSB residents employed in leisure & hospitality Only 4% of total wages, indicating these jobs pay less than other industries \$150 Million 596,066 Passengers - Fairbanks International Airport passenger arrivals 2020 passenger arrivals were half the 2019 number 625,869 11.7 days (2016) Trip Length - Average stay for visitors whose Alaska trips include Interior Alaska Visitors to Interior Alaska stay longer than the statewide visitor average of 9.2 days 12.5 days (increase of ~1 day)

-Sources: Employment & wages from 2019 Bureau of Economic Analysis; Hotel receipts from FNSB Community Research Quarterly (as reported by Cities of Fairbanks & North Pole, FNSB Financial Services), Passenger data from FNSB Community Research Quarterly; trip length from the Alaska Visitor Statistics Program.
+Strengths, Weaknesses, Opportunities & Threats (SWOT) Analysis Increased collaboration between neighboring Light pollution (threat to aurora viewing) destinations (Denali Borough, City of Nenana, Tok) Supply chain shortages (e.g., impacts on rental car supply) Increasing year-round tourism Uncertainty and disruption to travel and workforce caused Legalization of marijuana Where We Are 2026 Targets What measurements can we use to track progress?
+(2019 as pre-(5% growth from Where do we want to be in 5 years? pandemic baseline) 2019) Jobs - FNSB residents employed in leisure & hospitality 5,991 6,290 10% of total workforce in 2019; this sector saw the greatest losses in 2020 Visitor Spending - Hotel/motel annual room receipts \$70.5 Million \$74 Million Increased 8% from 2016 to 2019, then declined 55% between 2019 and 2020 Wages - Annual wages to FNSB residents employed in leisure & hospitality \$143 Million \$150 Million Only 4% of total wages, indicating these jobs pay less than other industries Passengers - Fairbanks International Airport passenger arrivals 596,066 625,869 2020 passenger arrivals were half the 2019 number Trip Length - Average stay for visitors whose Alaska trips include Interior Alaska 12.5 days 11.7 days (2016) Visitors to Interior Alaska stay longer than the statewide visitor average of 9.2 days (increase of ~1 day) Sources: Employment & wages from 2019 Bureau of Economic Analysis; Hotel receipts from FNSB Community Research Quarterly (as reported by Cities of Fairbanks & North Pole, FNSB Financial Services), Passenger data from FNSB Community Research Quarterly; trip length from the Alaska Visitor Statistics Program.